 Child custody laws in Georgia are outlined in the State Code Title 19, section 19-9-3.

-If you are seeking to modify or establish a child custody agreement in the state of Georgia you should contact us at (833) GA-FAMILY for a free consultation and legal guidance on how to best advance your case.
+If you are seeking to modify or establish a child custody agreement in the state of Georgia you should contact us at (833) GA-FAMILY on how to best advance your case.